iliabylich/iliabylich.github.io/_posts/2020-01-26-evaluating-ruby-in-ruby.markdown

 end
 ```

-I didn't implement it because MSpec doesn't rely on it and I usually try to avoid sequences of `super` calls.
+I did not implement it because MSpec does not rely on it and I usually try to avoid sequences of `super` calls.

 ##### Global variables